How a family-owned sauce and spice company grew its brand with Amazon’s Black Business Accelerator

 Black Business Accelerator empowers Black-owned businesses

-Amazon’s Black Business Accelerator (BBA) is dedicated to helping build sustainable growth for Black-owned businesses by targeting barriers to access, opportunity, and advancement.
+Amazon’s Black Business Accelerator is dedicated to helping build sustainable growth for Black-owned businesses by targeting barriers to access, opportunity, and advancement.

 Lillies_Product_Image_1.jpg